US rocked by 3 mass shootings during Easter weekend; 2 dead

 HAMPTON, S.C.
 (AP) — Authorities in South Carolina are investigating a shooting at a nightclub early Sunday that wounded at least nine people.
 It was the second mass shooting in the state and the third in the nation during the Easter holiday weekend.

-The South Carolina shootings and one in Pittsburgh, in which two minors were killed early Sunday, also left at least 31 people wounded.
+The shootings in South Carolina and one in Pittsburgh, in which two minors were killed early Sunday, also left at least 31 people wounded.

-South Carolina’s State Law Enforcement Division is investigating the shooting at Cara’s Lounge in Hampton County.
-The agency said in an email there were no reported fatalities.
-No information was immediately available on the severity of the injuries.
-Hampton County is roughly 80 miles (130 kilometers) west of Charleston.
+No one was reported killed in the violence at Cara’s Lounge in Hampton County, roughly 80 miles (130 kilometers) west of Charleston, according to an email from South Carolina’s State Law Enforcement Division, which is investigating the shooting.
 A phone call to the nightclub was not answered.

-In Pittsburgh, two minors were killed and at least eight people when shots were fired during a party at a short-term rental property.
+In Pittsburgh, two male youths were killed and at least eight people wounded when shots were fired during a party at a short-term rental property.
 The “vast majority” of the hundreds of people at the party were underage, the city’s Police Chief Scott Schubert told reporters.
+Investigators believe there were multiple shooters, and Schubert said police were processing evidence at as many as eight separate crime scenes spanning a few blocks around the rental home.

-The two shootings come just a day after gunfire erupted at a busy mall in the South Carolina state capital of Columbia, about 90 miles (145 kilometers) north of where Sunday’s nightclub shooting took place.
-Nine people were shot and five other people sustained injuries while trying to flee the scene at Columbiana Centre, Columbia Police Chief W.H.
+The two shootings come just a day after gunfire erupted at a busy mall in the South Carolina state capital of Columbia, about 90 miles (145 kilometers) north of Sunday’s nightclub shooting.
+Nine people were shot, and five people sustained other kinds of injuries while trying to flee the scene at the Columbiana Centre, Columbia Police Chief W.H.
 “Skip” Holbrook said Saturday.
 The victims ranged in age from 15 to 73.
 None faced life-threatening injuries.

 “We don’t believe this was random,” Holbrook said.
 “We believe they knew each other and something led to the gunfire.”

-The only person arrested in the mall shooting so far is Jewayne M. Price, 22, who was one of three people initially detained by law enforcement as a person of interest.
-Price’s attorney, Todd Rutherford, told news outlets Sunday that Rutherford fired a gun at the mall, but in self-defense.
-He is facing a charge of unlawfully carrying a pistol because he did not have a permit to carry a weapon, Rutherford said.
+The only person arrested in the mall shooting so far is Jewayne M. Price, 22, one of three people initially detained by law enforcement as a person of interest.
+Price’s attorney, Todd Rutherford, told news outlets Sunday that his client fired a gun at the mall, but in self-defense.
+Rutherford said Price faces a charge of unlawfully carrying a pistol because he legally owned his gun but did not have a permit to carry a weapon.

 Columbia police said on Twitter that a judge agreed Sunday to let Price leave jail on a $25,000 surety bond.
 He was to be on house arrest with an ankle monitor, police said.